Skip to main content

 # addresstype=segwit

-; Custom fee estimation API endpoint (Recommended on mainnet)
+# Custom fee estimation API endpoint (optional).

 # feeurl=https://flokichain.info/api/v1/fees/recommended